nicolargo/glances/docs/api.rst

 --------------

 This entry point should be used to check the API status.
-It will return nothing but a 200 return code if everything is OK.
+It will return nothing but a 200 return code if everythin is OK.

 Get the Rest API status::